Dhawan likely to be out of action for at least a week

 There are speculations that young opening batsman Rishab Pant may be flown in as Dhawan's replacement.

-Accordinvg to ESPN cricinfo, Dhawan, who is believed to have suffered a hairline on his left thumb, has gone to Leeds to undergo scans and a final word on the status of the injury is likely to emerge later today.
+According to ESPN Cricinfo, Dhawan, who is believed to have suffered a hairline on his left thumb, has gone to Leeds to undergo scans and a final word on the status of the injury is likely to emerge later today.
 Dhawan scored a century against Australia on Sunday at the Oval in London.
 He is likely to be out of action for the matches against New Zealand and Pakistan.
+At least three Indian selectors - M S K Prasad (chairman) along with Sarandeep Singh and Devang Gandhi - are travelling with the Indian squad.

 According to a BCCI official, the Indian selectors have not yet named any replacement.
 It is understood they want to wait for the full diagnosis and results of Dhawan's medical tests, including the likely recovery time, before they take a decision on whether to retain him or ask for a replacement.